 Margaret is a graduate of Syracuse University with a degree in psychology and has served on many professional boards and committees, including being selected as a Southeastern Council of Foundations Hull Fellow, being selected for Columbia University’s Emerging Leaders Program, and serving on the board of the Funders’ Network for Smart Growth where she served as an officer and chaired its Inclusiveness Committee.

-Jennie Medeiros has worked in the non-profit sector for her entire career.
+Jennie Medeiros coordinates the Georgia Education Funders Collaborative as well as research for a variety of The Eplan Group’s clients.
+She has worked in the non-profit sector for her entire career.
 She comes to the Eplan Group from The Georgia Center For Nonprofits.
 Prior to that, Jennie worked at United Way of Greater Atlanta as a grant manager.
 During her tenure at United Way, she was selected to participate in the Community Building Fellows program, which furthered her education and experience in the community impact model.
 Jennie was part the fast-paced United Way response to assisting evacuees in Atlanta after Hurricane Katrina hit the Gulf Coast in 2005.

-Jennie takes an active role in the community as well, currently serving as chair of the Arts & Culture Committee at the Marcus Jewish Community Center of Atlanta.
-Jennie is also a two-time past chairwoman of the Family Reading Festival of the MJCCA.
+Jennie takes an active role in the community as well, currently serving on the Arts & Culture Committee and the Dance Committee at the Marcus Jewish Community Center of Atlanta.
+Jennie actively volunteers at her children’s school in several different roles.
+Jennie is a two-time past chairwoman of the Family Reading Festival of the MJCCA, and past chair of the Arts & Culture Committee there as well..
 She has also participated in the Outside Review Committee for the Atlanta Ryan White funds.
 This role allowed Jennie to combine her professional experience with a personal passion.